Harrison Bergeron: Plot

-On television, a news reporter struggles to read the bulletin and hands it to the ballerina wearing the most grotesque mask and heaviest weights.
-She begins reading in her unacceptably natural, beautiful voice, then apologizes before switching to a more unpleasant one.
-Harrison's escape from prison is announced, and a full-body photograph of him is shown, indicating that he is 7 ft tall and burdened by 300 lb of handicaps.
+On TV, a reporter with a speech impediment (like all announcers) struggles to read a bulletin and hands it to the ballerina wearing the most grotesque mask and heaviest weights.
+She begins reading in her natural, beautiful voice before switching to a more unpleasant one; it would be unfair for her to use such a beautiful voice.
+Harrison's escape from prison is announced, and a full-body photograph of him is shown upright after several tries to face it upright by the showrunners.
+He is 7 ft tall and burdened by 300 lb of handicaps.

 George recognizes his son for a moment, before having the thought eliminated by his radio.
-Harrison himself then storms the television studio in an attempt to overthrow the government.
-He declares himself Emperor and rips off both his own handicaps and those of a ballerina, whom he chooses as his Empress.
-He orders the musicians to play, promising them nobility if they do their best.
-Unhappy with their initial attempt, Harrison takes control for a short while, and the music improves.
-After listening and being moved by the music, Harrison and his Empress dance while flying to the ceiling, then pause in mid-air to kiss.
+Harrison storms the TV studio in an attempt to overthrow the government.
+He declares himself emperor and rips off both of his own handicaps and those of the ballerina who previously read the news bulletin, who elects to be his empress when given the option.
+Bergeron then orders the present musicians within the television studio to play their best music while the two of them dance.

-Diana Moon Glampers, the Handicapper General, enters the studio and kills Harrison and the Empress with two shotgun blasts.
-She threatens the musicians at gunpoint to put on their handicaps again, but the television goes dark.
-George, unaware of the televised incident, returns from the kitchen and asks Hazel why she was crying, to which she replies that something sad happened on television that she cannot remember.
-He comforts her and they return to their average lives.
+Suddenly, the Handicapper General bursts into the studio and kills Harrison and the Empress on the spot with two shotgun blasts while they are in the middle of a long kiss.
+She threatens the musicians at gunpoint to put on their handicaps again before the TV goes dark.
+George, who left to get a beer, returns.
+He asks Hazel why she is crying, to which she replies that something sad happened on television that she cannot remember.